LastPass

 Conclusion

-The best way to manage passwords is with a password manager, and LastPass is a good one, especially if you’re looking for a free solution.
+LastPass is a good password manager, especially if you’re looking for a free solution.
 It’s available for Mac, Windows, Linux, iOS, Android, and Windows Phone, and extensions are available for most web browsers.
 I’ve used it, and recommend it.

 The software has been around for quite a while and has good reviews.
 As the password management category has become more crowded, LastPass has made changes to keep up with the competition, especially since it was acquired by LogMeIn in 2015.
-The app’s price has been increased (from $12/year in 2016 to $36/year in 2019), its interface has been updated, and the way support is handled has changed.
+The app’s price has been increased, its interface has been updated, and the way support is handled has changed.
 This has all been controversial with some long-term users, but in general, LastPass remains a quality product.

 Despite the price rise, LastPass continues to offer a very capable free plan—probably the best in the business.
 There is no limit to the number of passwords you can manage, or the number of devices you can sync them to.
 It allows you to generate strong passwords, share them with others, keep secure notes, and audit the health of your passwords.
 That’s all that many users need.

-The company also offers a Premium plan for $36/year and a Family plan for $48/year (that supports up to six family members).
+The company also offers a Premium plan and a Family plan (that supports up to six family members).
 These plans include more advanced security and sharing options, 1 GB of file storage, the ability to fill in passwords on Windows applications, and priority support.
-A 30-day free trial is available, as is a Team plan for $48/year/user along with other business and enterprise plans.
+A 30-day free trial is available, as is a Team plan along with other business and enterprise plans.